What's in this guide?

 Those reasons can be temporary — but others are permanent.
 You will know how to troubleshoot email bounce backs if you first understand the type of bounce category your email falls under.

-The three types of bounce backs that disrupt the delivery of your email are:
+The three types of bounce backs (aka types of email bounces) that disrupt the delivery of your email are:

 - Soft bounce emails